Best Instant Pot Ham

 If you want to use bone-in ham, then add 3 minutes to each category above.
 So, for a 6-pound cut, the pressure cooking time would be about 10 minutes.

-The best way to freeze it is to place in freezer bags and then squeeze out the excess air.
+- Freeze: Another option is to freeze the leftovers.
+Wrap them in plastic wrap and in foil or add them to freezer bags and then squeeze out the excess air.
 This way, the meat will be properly sealed in a vacuum, and will not absorb any odor from the freezer.
-Then, place in the freezer and freeze for up to 3 months.
+Next, freeze for up to 3 months.

-- We love to glaze the meat with pineapple juice as it gives that holiday flavor to it which is perfect for Easter, Christmas or Thanksgiving.
+- We love to glaze the meat with pineapple juice as it gives that holiday flavor that is perfect for Easter dinner, Christmas, or Thanksgiving.

 - However, if you are not a pineapple fan, replace it with oranges, or even apple cider.

 - This recipe is for 4-pound ham.
-For a larger cut, use more glaze.
+For a larger cut, use more glaze, if needed double the glaze ingredients.

 - Similarly, honey can be replaced with maple syrup.

 - If you don’t want to use aluminum foil, replace it with parchment paper.
-It will also seal the juices and work well.
+It will also seal the juices and work well, but do NOT use it under the broil.

 - 1 1/2 cups water